seirana/ML-Based-Inference-of-GPR-Rules-in-Metabolic-Networks/README.md

-# 🧬 Macgine Learning Based Inference of Gene-Protein-Reaction Rules in Metabolic Networks
+# 🧬 GPR-ML:Macgine Learning Based Inference of Gene-Protein-Reaction Rules in Metabolic Networks

 > **Predict missing and incorrect GPR rules in genome-scale metabolic models using interpretable machine learning.**